rukmanigopalan/adlsgen1togen2migrationsamples/README.md

  * **StartIncrementalLoadValidation** : The script to invoke the Validation process which will compare the data between Gen1 and Gen2 and generate logs in the output folder under Validation.

+  **Note** : DataSimulation folder contains the sample data generation scripts used to simulate the data for testing the framework.
+The [Full load Migration and Validation](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/develop/src/StartFullLoadMigrationAndValidation.ps1) script is to migrate the full data load from Gen1 to Gen2.

 ### 1.2 Configuration file set up